Isle of Wight Customs History

 Respecte for Ye Clothe is a word to Ye wise"

 The Cowes (and the Island) was then under the Control of the Port of Southampton and so far little has been located about this.
 The Customer who was in charge of the Port was appointed under ‘Letters Patent’ by Crown, as were various other officers including the Comptroller & Searcher (known as Patent Officers).
 These positions received little or no salary and were funded by fees received.
-It must be bourne in mind that until about 1590 collection of Duty was farmed (that is not directly collected by the Crown), this also occurred between 1662 and 1671.
+It must be bourne in mind that until about 1590 collection of Duty was farmed (that is franchised out and not directly collected by the Crown), this also occurred in the period between 1662 and 1671.

 In 1560 Sir Richard Worsley, Captain of the Island was appointed Comptroller of the port and town of Southampton, although this role was actually carried out by a Deputy, appointed and paid by him.
-This method of appointment continued until the late eighteenth century, although after the setting up of the Board of Customs in 1671 the role of Patent Officers reduced and the Board appointed their own staff to most of the important positions, although that of Comptroller (controller of the Collectors finance) it appears at least at Cowes, to remain a important position.
+This method of appointment continued until the late eighteenth century, although after the setting up of the Board of Customs in 1671 the role of Patent Officers reduced and the Board appointed their own staff to most of the important positions, although some, including that of Comptroller (controller of the Collectors finance) continued to exist for over 100 years.

 The origin of Customs at Cowes in not clear, according to Arnold (At War With the Smugglers) the Custom House was originally built at East Cowes in 1575, but it seems unlikely that a permanent Custom House was built at that time, although it is possible that there was a presence on the Island from that date.
 It seems more likely that the original Custom Houses were actually the residence of the Customer / Collector.